The St Kilda Football Club’s wait for a premiership is one of the longest in Australian football.

 While pain and heartbreak has become part of the identity of the club and its fans, there’s no doubt that the Saints have fielded some of the absolute greats of the game – individual champions that will go down in football folklore.

 A St Kilda player has been awarded the Brownlow Medal 10 times.
-Notably, both Ian Stewart and Robert Harvey both won back-to-back awards and the AFL’s goal-kicking record holder, Tony Lockett, was the last full forward to win the medal in 1987.
+Notably, Ian Stewart and Robert Harvey both won back-to-back awards and the AFL’s goalkicking record holder, Tony Lockett, was the last full-forward to win the medal.

-Can the Saints ever add to their trophy cabinet?
+Having ending their finals drought in 2020, there is a sense of optimism about this St Kilda side under Brett Ratten.
 Let’s see what the bookies think of their chances in the upcoming AFL campaign.

 About the St Kilda Saints

 |2020 ladder finish:||6th (10-7)|

 Best bookmakers to bet on St Kilda

 Claim a 50% deposit bonus up to the value of USD $250